 - Chinese seem to consume virtually no dairy.
 I suspect this is why people in China (and Asia) are so much shorter than Americans, including Chinese-Americans.
 For example, at 5’10” I am of average American height, but everywhere I went in China, I felt like a giant compared to everyone except a few foreign tourists.

 When I arrived back in Colorado I weighed 3.4 pounds less than when I left, despite seemingly eating more food in China than my mom and dad had ever seen me eat.
+They gave me this phenq guide for no reason afterall – since I only lost weight throughout the trip.
 This leads me to think that those who are looking to lose weight may do very well on a Chinese food, paleo-like diet.

 Shanghai – Xiaolongbao